 An eye exam is often enough to diagnose this disorder.

-No treatment is needed in most cases.
+The only treatment needed in most cases is eye drops.
 Keeping the eye moist with artificial tears may help prevent the area from becoming inflamed.
 Temporary use of mild steroid eye drops can also be helpful.
 Rarely, the growth may need to be removed for comfort or for cosmetic reasons.

 The pingueculum may grow over the cornea and block vision.
 When this happens, the growth is called a pterygium.
 These two conditions occur under similar conditions.
 However, they are thought to be separate diseases.

 Call your health care provider if the pingueculum changes in size, shape, or color, or if you would like to have it removed.

 Things you can do that may help prevent a pingueculum or keep the problem from getting worse include:

 - Keeping the eye well lubricated

 - Wearing good quality sunglasses